Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

-We mainly conduct three schemes: respectively adopting deep features derived from conv. and FC layers of pre-trained CNNs for effectiveness comparison, the process of which is illustrated in Fig. \ref{figure:FlowChart1}; and performing fine-tuning strategy on several off-the-shelf CNN models for targeted feature extraction, demonstrated in Fig. \ref{figure:FlowChart2}.
+We mainly conduct three schemes: extracting deep features from conv. and FC layers of the pre-trained CNNs respectively, the process of which is illustrated in Fig. \ref{figure:FlowChart1}; and fine-tuning the off-the-shelf CNN models for targeted feature extraction, demonstrated in Fig. \ref{figure:FlowChart2}.